When You Can’t Get Medicaid And Can’t Afford Obamacare

 Fixed Benefit Medical Coverage for Everyday Medical Needs

-If you want to save money and also receive coverage for everyday medical expenses, then zero-deductible, fixed benefit medical insurance plans may be right for you.
+If you want to save money on monthly premiums and also receive coverage for everyday medical expenses, then zero-deductible, fixed benefit medical insurance plans may be right for you.
+Fixed benefit plans can also be a “bridge” for helping pay the existing deductible amount on your current health insurance plan.

-This type of insurance provides cash benefits to you, triggered by specific medical events, such as doctor office visits, hospitalization, medical tests, surgeries, childhood immunizations and more.
-You receive the same dollar benefit, no matter what the facility charges and without having to meet an upfront deductible.
+This type of insurance provides fixed, cash benefits to you, triggered by specific medical events, such as doctor office visits, hospitalization, medical tests, surgeries, childhood immunizations and more.
+You receive the same dollar benefit, no matter what the facility charges, and without having to meet an upfront deductible.

-You receive benefits to help you pay for these types of medical costs—or to use the cash for any other expenses you wish.
+You receive benefits to help pay for these types of medical costs—or to use the pre-determined money for any other expenses you wish.

 Some benefit highlights include: